jeffreymli/datascience_education/python-deliberate-practice.md

 Method of Learning
 1. Read/Watch MIT Open Courseware Lecture [60 minutes]
+2. Add notes into Anki
-2. Active Recall on key concepts [10 minutes]
+3. Active Recall on key concepts [10 minutes]
-3. Leetcode Problem + Optimize for Run-time[30 to 40 minutes]
+4. Leetcode Problem + Optimize for Run-time[30 to 40 minutes]
-4. Commit my code to Github
+5. Commit my code to Github

 **6. Distributed Computing [12/8 to 12/31]** - Note: This is subject to change.
 The purpose here is to understand how to significantly accelerate the speed of my code.
 This can include:
 - PySpark